- Client: British Land

 Watch transforming London's Broadgate: 100 Liverpool Street

-100 Liverpool Street is the first British Land building to achieve net zero carbon, making it one of only a few in London to have that accolade.
+100 Liverpool Street is the first British Land building to achieve net zero carbon, and one of only a few developments in London to have attained that accolade.
 This is a huge achievement, only made possibly by all parties having an aligned sustainability goal.

 From the outset of the design concept, significant measures were taken to ensure that as much of the existing building was retained and reused.
-This resulted in approximately half of the existing building being retained and when considered with the new increased building structure.
-In pure number terms this produced the following facts: -
+This resulted in approximately half of the existing building being retained.

 In instances where new materials were needed, lower carbon choices were utilised including 51% secondary aggregates (recycled waste aggregates rather than virgin) used overall in the concrete and 44% cement replacement (GGBS) in concrete mixes.
 The combination of these measures dramatically reduced the environmental impact, and with an additional 26,000 tonnes of carbon offset via certified schemes, this impact was reduced to zero.

-Reducing carbon is a priority and a challenge, and the work by all on 100 Liverpool Street demonstrates that complex construction projects can be delivered to a high standard whilst simultaneously raising the benchmark for sustainability.
-This is reflected in the projects final BREEAM (Building Research Environmental Assessment Method) Outstanding accreditation and pending WELL Gold rating.
+Reducing carbon is a priority and a challenge; 100 Liverpool Street demonstrates that complex construction projects can be delivered to a high standard whilst simultaneously raising the benchmark for sustainability.
+This is reflected in the project's final BREEAM (Building Research Environmental Assessment Method) Outstanding accreditation and pending WELL Gold rating.
 In addition, 100 Liverpool Street achieved a third party verified project FSC® (Forest Stewardship Council®)certification, meaning all timber used on site is responsibly sourced.

 Lastly, site electricity was sourced from renewable sources, per the REGO (Renewable Energy Guarantees of Origin) products.
 This encompasses the range of measures and opportunities for construction projects to be socially responsible.
 To make this building net zero carbon, the final stage saw British Land offset the remaining residual embodied carbon, focusing on land and forest projects in Tibet and Mexico.
 A net zero carbon building is a true testament to the efforts of everyone involved with the project and would not have been achieved without a compete commitment to exceeding sustainability targets.